vmware/vic/tests/test-cases/Group1-Docker-Commands/1-11-Docker-RM.md

 12. Issue docker create --name test busybox to the VIC appliance
 13. Remove the containerVM out-of-band using govc
 14. Issue docker rm test to the VIC appliance
+15. Issue docker rm to container created with an unknown executable

 #Expected Outcome:
-* Steps 2-8,12 should complete without error
+* Steps 2-8,12,15 should complete without error
 * Step 3,6,10 should result in the container being removed from the VIC appliance
 * Step 9 should result in the following error:
 ```